kapawlak/temp_lab_host/Courses/345/3L/xlab2.md

 This is a typical thing in physics.
 Often times the real world gets extremely complicated and it becomes easier to make assumptions and ignore things.
 However, we must be thoughtful about what we choose to assume and ignore.
 We want to choose things that will have little affect what we are trying to measure.
 Sometimes we do this well, and sometimes we are too loose with our assumptions.
 In the latter case we must then reevaluate our simplified model and add back things we may have thought we could ignore, or relax some of our assumptions.

 The thing that we will be focusing on is the period, $T$.
 For the simple pendulum we have three parameters available to us.
 The mass of the bob, $m$, the length of the pendulum, $L$, and the initial angle, $\theta_0$.
-Each of these is depicted in [](Figure-pendulumDiagram) We will be adjusting these three parameters to see what affects they have on the period.
+Each of these is depicted in [](#Figure-pendulumDiagram) We will be adjusting these three parameters to see what affects they have on the period.

 ## The Model
-The model that we will be evaluating will states that the period of the pendulum follows this equation:
+The model that we will be evaluating states that the period of the pendulum follows this equation:

 :::Equation (model)
 $$